 Children.--These non-disabled individuals must be under age 18 or, at State's option, may be age 18 and attending a secondary or vocational school.
 The age limit may also be raised to 19, 20, or 21 if the individual otherwise qualifies for Medicaid benefits.

-NOTE: Children who are receiving either title IV-E or non-title-IV-E foster care payments or
+NOTE: Children who are receiving either title IV-E or non-title-IV-E foster care payments or subsidized adoption payments, as well as qualifying for any other child welfare program should not be reported in this category.
+Report as Foster Care Child below.

 Adults.--These are caretaker relatives or pregnant women who qualify for Medicaid and are not aged, blind, or disabled under SSI rules.
 They may be parents or other blood relatives, step-parents, step-brothers, step-sisters, adoptive parents, grandparents, or any of their spouses.